monk-io/docs/docs/comparison.md

 However, Monk adds an invaluable extra layer of control to your manifests, making them truly independent of environment, and bypassing the need for a Dockerfile in most cases.

--   **Environment definition**: with Compose you need to specify a particular environment in your Dockerfile, and make manual changes to it when needed.
+-   **Environment definition**: With Compose, you need to specify a particular environment in your Dockerfile, and make manual changes to it when needed.
 Monk lets you do that inside your single MonkScript manifest, and switch environments (staging, production, CI/CD etc.) and infrastructure (cloud, multi-cloud or bare metal) in one place with just a few lines of code.
--   **Scriptable actions**: you can execute code in your containers and communicate with your cloud provider directly from Monk, without a Dockerfile or even your cloud CLI.
+-   **Scriptable actions**: You can execute code in your containers and communicate with your cloud provider directly from Monk, without a Dockerfile or even your cloud CLI.
 All you need is your template's manifest and the Monk [command line](cli/monk.md).

 Think of Monk as a docker-compose for herds of docker-composes, which also sets up and manages your infra in addition to containers.